slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 We assume you have a [SLATE account](https://portal.slateci.io/slate_portal) and access to a Kubernetes cluster [registered with the SLATE federation](https://portal.slateci.io/clusters).
 You will also need a local copy of the [SLATE client installed](https://slateci.io/docs/tools/index.html).
 See [SLATE quickstart](https://slateci.io/docs/quickstart/) or contact us if you need help getting started.

-> __Note: this post is a technical preview of things to come, and primarily intended for demonstration purposes.__
+> __Note: this post is a technical preview of things to come, and primarily intended for early adopters.__

 ## Get an OSG token